vineetpuranik/soym/qemu/setup_instructions.md

 Host Kernel / Firmware details :
 * These details are not needed for QEMU installation.
 QEMU runs in user space and it emulates the firmware for the guest.
 Hence, host kernel and firmware do not matter.

+## Installing QEMU on Ubuntu 22.04
+* sudo apt update
+* sudo apt install qemu qemu-kvm libvirt-daemon-system libvirt-clients bridge-utils virt-manager -y
+* What these do:
+  qemu → base QEMU emulator binaries qemu-kvm → enables KVM acceleration on your AMD-V CPU libvirt-daemon-system + libvirt-clients → virtualization service (lets you manage VMs more easily) bridge-utils → networking tools if you ever want your VM to use host networking virt-manager → optional GUI manager (you may not use it, but it’s handy for testing)
+* Verify installation qemu-system-x86_64 --version => QEMU emulator version 6.2.0 (Debian 1:6.2+dfsg-2ubuntu6.26)
+* Verify KVM acceleration : kvm-ok => INFO: /dev/kvm exists ; KVM acceleration can be used